-This is my 2 week Vietnam Itinerary when, in July 2015, I took my first backpacking trip to Asia.
+This is my 2 week Vietnam Itinerary when, on July 2015, I took my first backpacking trip to Asia.
 It was my first time setting foot in Asia.
 It was fantastic to see their culture with my own eyes.
-I had heard so much about how wonderful Vietnam was from friends and family who had been and I really wanted to go.
+I had heard so much about how wonderful Vietnam was from friends and family who had been and I wanted to go.
 I saw for myself its crazy bustling roads and the manic nightlife that is great to be a part of.
 One thing that stood out was how caring and helpful the locals are.
 The Lonely Planet has named them the friendliest country in the world, and I would have to agree!

 I am very fussy with my foods and when in Vietnam you have to go out of your comfort zone.
-I tried Pho and many other delicious dishes for the first time ever.
-I’m sure I ate dog without knowing!!
+I tried Pho and many other delicious dishes for the first time.
+I’m sure I ate a dog without knowing!!
 I tried the cheapest beer I have ever had for 20p, at Bia Hoi.
 I witnessed some weird things and breath-taking scenery Vietnam in my 17 days there.
 I had just enough time to see all the best places Vietnam has to offer, as I crammed in as much as possible to see and do while backpacking Vietnam in 2 and a bit weeks.

 I spent more than 3 hours researching what the top travel bloggers had done on their trip to Vietnam.
 I also asked my friends and family members who went about what I should do, see and stay.
 The best thing about this Itinerary is that when I got to my first hostel, the manager who local who has lived all over Vietnam, reviewed the Itinerary and provided us with an even better breakdown of how we should utilize our time in Vietnam.

-Here then is my recommended 2-week grand tour of Vietnam along with costs, hostel and hotel recommendation, and links to each place.
+Here then is my recommended 2-week grand tour of Vietnam along with costs, hostel and hotel recommendations, and links to each place.
 You won’t need another Itinerary – this covers everything you need to have the best Vietnam Holiday ever.
 If you have any questions, then don’t hesitate to ask me in the comment box below.

 Ho Chi Minh: Is the biggest city in Vietnam, used to be called Saigon–things to see: Cu Chi Tunnels, Mekong Delta, Floating Markets and Vietnam War museum.